Get

 Can a Cat Live With Hip Dysplasia?

 Cats can live with hip dysplasia, but we must help manage our feline family member’s pain and discomfort.
-If you’re noticing lameness issues, you’ll want to talk to your veterinarian to help narrow down the issue and find treatment options.
+If you’re noticing lameness issues, you’ll want to talk to a veterinarian to help narrow down the issue and find treatment options.
 A range of treatment options exist, from surgical intervention to physical therapy.

 What Is the Prognosis for Hip Dysplasia in Cats?